Volmak/Pokemon-demo/README.md

 # Pokemon-demo
-First demo of the game
+First demo of the game.
+Special thanks to JoshR691 for his awsome sprites!